Kit2345/minesweeper/README.md

 ## How to play the game

-This game currently only works with mouseclicks.

 Aim of the game:
 Click all squares without finding a bomb.
 There are 10 in total.

 How to play:
-Mouse click any cell to reveal it's contents.
+Click any cell to reveal it's contents.
 Will it be a bomb?

 If the cell is empty - the number displayed will tell you how many sqaures around it contain bombs.

-To mark a cell you think contains a bomb: hold down Shift key and mouseclick.
+To mark a cell you think contains a bomb: hold down Shift key and click.
 Cell will be marked with an X, protecting the cell from being accidently mis-clicked.
-To remove the X/protection, hold down Shift Key and mouseclick cell again.
+To remove the X/protection, hold down Shift Key and click cell again.

 ### Inspiration